Rubayet19/roommate-expense-splitter/README.md

 # Roommate Expense Splitter

 A web application to help roommates track and split shared expenses.
-The site is accessible from here: https://roommateexpensesplitter.com
+The site can be accessed from here: https://roommateexpensesplitter.com

 ## Features